rehierl/node-tree-outliner/1-0-mathematics/1-2-0-multiset.md

 sizeOf(ms)

-* "size" will be used to refer to the number of distinct elements
+* "size" will be used to refer to the number of distinct values
-* i.e. "size" implies a set-based perspective on a multiset
+* i.e. "size" reflects a set-based perspective on a multiset

 lengthOf(ms), cardinalityOf(ms)

-* "length" will be used to refer to the total number of elements
+* "length" will be used to refer to the number of elements
 * i.e. "length" is understood to be synonymous to "cardinality"
-* i.e. "length" is not understood to imply any order whatsoever
+* i.e. "length" reflects a sequence-based perspective on a mutliset
-* i.e. "length" implies a sequence-based perspective on a mutliset
+* i.e. "length" is not understood to imply any order

 clarification